SOFTSUSY: a program for calculating supersymmetric spectra: Calculation

 where $v=246.22$ GeV is the Standard Model Higgs VEV and $Q=m_t(m_t)$ is the renormalisation scale.
 The $\overline{MS}$ values of fermion masses are used for this initial estimate.
 The fermion masses and $\alpha_s$ at the top mass are obtained by evolving the previously obtained fermion masses and gauge couplings from $M_Z$ to $m_t$ (with the same accuracy).
 The electroweak gauge couplings are estimated by $\alpha_1(M_Z) = 5 \alpha(M_Z) / (3 c_W^2)$, $\alpha_2(M_Z) = \alpha(M_Z) / s_W^2$.
 Here, $s_W$ is taken to be the on-shell value.
 These two gauge couplings are then evolved to $m_t$ with 1-loop Standard Model $\beta$ functions, including the effect of a light higgs (without decoupling it).
 In this initial guess, no SUSY threshold effects are calculated.
 The gauge and Yukawa couplings are then evolved to the unification scale $M_X$ with the one-loop MSSM $\beta$ functions, where the user-supplied boundary condition on the soft terms is applied.
 Also, $\mu(M_X) = \mbox{sgn}(\mu)\times1\gev$ and $m_3(M_X)=0$ are imposed.
 These initial values are irrelevant; they are overwritten on the next iteration by more realistic boundary conditions. $\mu(M_X)$ is set to be of the correct sign because its sign does not change through renormalisation.

 The whole system of MSSM soft parameters and SUSY couplings is then evolved to 1-loop order to $M_Z$.
 At $M_Z$, the tree-level electroweak symmetry breaking (EWSB) conditions are applied~\cite{Allanach:2000ii} to predict $\mu$ and $m_3$.
-The masses and mixings of MSSM super particles are then calculated at tree-level order by using the SUSY parameters (and $m_3$) calculated at $M_Z$. \FIGURE{ } The resulting set of MSSM parameters is then used as the initial guess for the iterative procedure described below.
+The masses and mixings of MSSM super particles are then calculated at tree-level order by using the SUSY parameters (and $m_3$) calculated at $M_Z$.

+The resulting set of MSSM parameters is then used as the initial guess for the iterative procedure described below.